Industrial prototype: from proto to production in R&D

 • Each sprint produces documentary deliverables usable for the certification file.
 Test reports, risk analyses and compliance evidence are generated throughout iterations, eliminating the marathon documentation phase at the end of the project.

-• The backlog links features, normative requirements and compliance criteria.
+• The work list links features, normative requirements and compliance criteria.
 Each measurable objective carries its associated regulatory requirements, ensuring compliance is integrated into daily work rather than treated as a separate step.

-• Sprint reviews serve as validation milestones recognised by notified bodies.
+• Milestone reviews serve as validation checkpoints recognised by notified bodies.
 By structuring reviews as quality control points, the team demonstrates regulatory progress in a continuous and auditable manner.

-Result: the team works in agile mode without sacrificing compliance, and the regulatory file is built sprint by sprint instead of being assembled at the end of the project.
+Result: the team works in agile mode without sacrificing compliance, and the regulatory file is built cycle by cycle instead of being assembled at the end of the project.

 How to combine Agile and the V-model | Deploy Agility in your industry